How To Get Your Sleep Schedule Back On Track, According To Experts

 Get outside during the day.

 Light plays a big role in the circadian rhythm, and one of the best ways to get your circadian rhythm back in order, Darley notes, is to get bright outside light first thing in the morning, as well as throughout the day.
-It won't take long: Research out of the University of Colorado–Boulder shows that just a week of camping in the great outdoors can get people's circadian rhythms aligned with the sunrise and sunset.
+It won't take long: Research out of the University of Colorado–Boulder shows that just a week of camping1 in the great outdoors can get people's circadian rhythms aligned with the sunrise and sunset.

 Have a consistent daily routine.